MiKL-B/note-taking-app/README.md

 ---

 # To Implement
+- Create a vault like obsidian to store notes in the AppLocalData (data of the app)
+- For example "Thoth notes"
+- Find this path to write and read notes (files)
+- When some actions like changing note selected, save the previous note selected with an alert
+- "Save as..." can save a note on the desktop
+- Format the header of the notes in order to retrieve the status, tags ...
+- Add a sub menu item in "File" to create a vault
+- Allow permissions according to the actions (create dir, create file, read dir, read file)
+- BaseDirectory.AppLocalData with permissions, allow to create in C:\Users\{Username}\AppData\Local\Thoth
+- find the path for MacOs et Linux
+- Review the different functions for new, new folder, open ...
+- "new folder" (vault) with a confirm and input for the folder name otherwise thoth notes
+- "save" must be moved in "save as"
+- "new note" create a note and create file in the folder
+- can create many folders (vault) ?

 - Create treeview for folders, subfolders as well as files
 - View kanban, schedule, drawing
 - App branding